turingschool/front-end-curriculum/projects/travel-tracker.md

 - Make network requests to retrieve data
 - Implement a robust testing suite using TDD
 - Write DRY, reusable code that follows SRP (Single Responsibility Principle)
-- Collaborate productively and professionally as a team.
-Ensure all team members are able to be heard and contribute throughout the project

 ## Timeline